When Isaac opened his eyes, the room was dark. Someone had dimmed the lights. He rubbed at his eyes, wondering how long he had been asleep.

 "Isaac, over here," Ellie called.
 She stood near a console, talking with Tali.
 As Isaac approached, she grinned at him.
 "This ship is incredible."

 "And you haven't even seen the drive core yet.
 It uses something they call Element Zero.
 Isaac, they've mastered faster-than-light travel without the use of ShockPoint Drive that they can use on any size ship!
 It took decades just to be able to get ShockPoint to work on a ship the size of the Ishimura.
 This is so much more advanced than out universe."

 Our universe.
 Isaac still wasn't used to hearing that yet.
 "Yeah, it's really amazing."

 "This ship is the most advanced vessel in the galaxy," Tali commented.
 "If you only go by this, you might overestimate the rest of our technology."

-"Well, you may be right," Ellie said, "but where we're from, it takes months just to travel to another planet."
+"Well, you may be right," Ellie said, "but where we're from, it's almost impossible to achieve faster-than-light travel on anything larger than a personal transport."
 She sighed.
-"Here, you can travel across the entire galaxy in a matter of seconds."
+"Here, you can move gigantic ships across the entire galaxy in a matter of seconds."

 "That sure is handy," said Isaac.
 "Is there anything else it can do?"